cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Minimum of 3 organizers from 3 different organizations
 * [ ] No other Kubernetes Community Days event in the same city

-### Organizer 1: First and Last Name, Company/Organzition, Title, Email
+### Organizer 1: First and Last Name, Company, Title, Email
-### Organizer 2: First and Last Name, Company/Organzition, Title, Email
+### Organizer 2: First and Last Name, Company, Title, Email
-### Organizer 3: First and Last Name, Company/Organzition, Title, Email
+### Organizer 3: First and Last Name, Company, Title, Email